-Create a support system for yourself.
-Connect with vegan-veterans in your community, in online forums and chat rooms, and through social media outlets.
-Find people and groups that provide you with helpful insight and camaraderie.
-Family, friends, and coworkers can play a significant role in either helping or hindering you on your journey.
-It is vital to have a heart to heart with them to explain your decision and ask for their support.
+Creating a support system for yourself is crucial.
+Connect with vegan-veterans, and other like-minded people in your community and on social media who provide you with helpful insight and camaraderie.
+Family, friends, and coworkers can also play a significant role in either helping or hindering you during your transition.
+It is vital to have a heart to heart with people in your life to explain your decision and request their support.

 10. Exercise to Energize

-Get moving and say yes to vegan fitness!
-Make exercise part of your daily routine.
-Find ways to stay active, strengthen your muscles, improve your cardiovascular health, and increase your flexibility daily.
-It is important to be well-rounded in your exercise choices… the more variety the better.
-Try out different types of classes like spinning, kickboxing, or dance, go for jogs, run stairs, lift weights… There is no reason you ever have to be bored!
+Try out different types of classes like spinning, kickboxing, yoga, an/or dance, go for jogs, run stairs, lift weights… There is no reason you ever have to be bored!
 In combination with your healthy vegan diet, your exercise routine will keep you fit, energized, and loving what you see in the mirror!
-In my new book (now available for pre-sale), Six Weeks to Sexy Abs, in addition to the vegan meal plan, you will find a supplemental workout plan to strengthen and tone your body.

 You didn’t form your current habits overnight, so no need to expect to adopt new ones overnight!
 Be kind and compassionate to yourself as you take on the venture of learning how to go vegan in a way that works for you.
 Work on a positive mindset above all else and the rest will fall into place by following the tips set forth on this page.
 You got this!